codeartlv/joona/README.md

 ## Usage
 The package introduces several middlewares and templates to integrate into backend interface.
 It uses custom `auth` guard and users are authenticated against database.

-### Configuration settings
-Inside your published `config/joona.php` there are several settings which can be adjusted to match your needs:
-`app_logo` - provide URL to logo image to match your branding.
-`locales` - lists available locales for the backend.
-Remove the ones you don't need.
-`admin_password_policy` - specify policy for passwords.
-Possible options are documented inside the config file.

 Application title which is used inside backend is taken from `app.name` configuration setting.

 ### Create routes inside backend